Fractional diffusion limit of a linear Boltzmann model with reflective boundaries in a half-space: The specular and the diffuse reflections boundary conditions

 \subsubsection{Macroscopic limit, proof of Theorem \ref{thm:Diff}}

-We know wish to take the limit in \eqref{eq:wfLRdiffHS2} as $\eps$ goes to $0$.
-We will prove the convergence of the terms on the left-hand-side in a more general setting in Section \ref{subsection:CVPhieps} so we focus now on the terms on the right-hand-side.
+We now wish to take the limit in \eqref{eq:wfLRdiffHS2} as $\eps$ goes to $0$.
+We will prove the convergence of the terms on the left-hand-side in a more general setting in Appendix \ref{subsection:CVPhieps} so we focus now on the terms on the right-hand-side.

 \begin{prop} For all $\psi \in L^\infty(0,T; H^2(\Omega))$ such that $\L \psi \in L^2 (\RR_+\times\Omega)$ we have